JimSeker/permissions/README.md

 `readProfile_kt` (kotlin) a demo of how to read the profile information on the device (api 14+)

-`setwallpaper` show how to set a wall paper on the device.
+`setwallpaper` (java) show how to set a wall paper on the device.
 Includes a default picture to set as wall paper.

+`setwallpaper_kt` (java) show how to set a wall paper on the device.
+Includes a default picture to set as wall paper.

+`CallScreeningDemo` (java)A very basic call screening app.
+It all or nothing on phone calls, but demo's how it works.  the outbound call part still looks to be ignored.

-`CallScreeningDemo`: A very basic call screening app.
+`CallScreeningDemo_kt` (kotlin) A very basic call screening app.
 It all or nothing on phone calls, but demo's how it works.  the outbound call part still looks to be ignored.
 ---

 These are example code for University of Wyoming, Cosc 4730 Mobile Programming course and cosc 4735 Advance Mobile Programing course.